Last updated: September 18, 2019

 How to solve these problems

-In order to overcome these issues and minimise the risks associated with them, the 2 most important points to consider are:
+In order to overcome these issues and minimize the risks associated with them, the 2 most important points to consider are:

 - Smaller video files are always easier to handle so it’s a good idea to compress them before you embed or link to them.

 - Videos should be in a format that PowerPoint recognizes without any hiccups, thus converting them to either WMV/ASF or MP4 will help.

 Making files smaller and changing them into a PowerPoint-compatible format will reduce possible errors and unplayable clips.
 You still have to make sure that videos you link to from inside a presentation are available in their original folder and also rather link to a local version than a copy on YouTube in case of internet connection problems.